 Exercise Requirements

-German Shepherds are highly energetic animals that require more than a daily walk to remain healthy and happy.
+German Shepherds are highly energetic animals that require more than just walks to remain healthy and happy.
 Mental stimulation is necessary, as well.
-Bored, under-stimulated dogs are prone to develop behavioral problems, including digging, chewing, and excessive barking.
+Bored, under-stimulated dogs are prone to develop behavioral problems, including digging, chewing, and excessive barking.6

-There are a number of activities and games you can share with your Shepherd:
+Fortunately, there are a number of activities and games you can share with your Shepherd that combine physical and mental stimulation.

 Can German Shepherds Swim?

-Unlike Labradors and Golden Retrievers, German Shepherds don’t have webbed feet, and they’re not naturally inclined to jump in the water and swim.
+Unlike the Labrador Retriever and Golden Retriever,7 the German Shepherd don’t have webbed feet, and they’re not naturally inclined to jump in the water and swim.
 Nonetheless, you may train your Shepherd to enjoy aquatic sports, especially if you start in still water when your dog is young.

 What to Feed Your German Shepherd

-Adult Shepherds should never eat puppy chow, as it can lead to obesity even in highly-active dogs.
-Cheap kibble is not appropriate, either.
-German Shepherds are athletic animals who do best when provided high quality foods, adequate exercise, and plenty of fresh drinking water.
+Adult Shepherds should never eat puppy chow, as it can lead to obesity—even in highly active dogs.
+Cheap kibble is not a wise choice either, especially when it comes to quality.
+German Shepherds are athletic animals who do best when provided high-quality foods, adequate exercise, and plenty of fresh drinking water.

-German Shepherd experts recommend watching the dog, not their food bowl, to determine if they are eating the right amount of food.
-If you notice your pet becoming overweight, limit high-calorie treats and table scraps.
-Should your canine companion show signs of underweight, increase their meals by ¼ cup at a time until their weight normalizes.
+Additionally, always watch your dog, not their food bowl, to determine if they’re eating the right amount of dog food.
+If you notice your pet becoming overweight, limit high-calorie treats and table scraps (which should only make up about 10% of their daily calories).9

 Health Issues Common to the German Shepherd Breed

-When it comes to German Shepherds health issues, the less inbreeding, the better.
-As long they remain healthy, the average German Shepherd lifespan can reach 10 to 12 years.
-The number one health issue suffered by the breed is hip dysplasia.
-Other health issues include:
+When it comes to German Shepherds’ common health issues, the less inbreeding, the better.
+As long as they remain healthy, the average German Shepherd lifespan can reach 10 to 12 years.
+The top health issues suffered by this large breed are joint problems and hip dysplasia (when the hip joints are not a perfect fit, eventually causing arthritis).

 - Elbow dysplasia